History and the rise of Shandong set challenge for Japan's car makers in China

-In relatively more Japan-friendly parts of southern China such as Guangdong, Toyota Motor Corp (7203.T), Nissan Motor Co (7201.T) and Honda Motor Co (7267.T) are returning to sales levels near those seen before a diplomatic row last September over a group of rocky, uninhabited islets in the East China Sea.
+In relatively more Japan-friendly parts of southern China such as Guangdong, Toyota Motor Corp, Nissan Motor Co and Honda Motor Co are returning to sales levels near those seen before a diplomatic row last September over a group of rocky, uninhabited islets in the East China Sea.

 A tougher challenge for the Japanese brands are the coastal and northeastern provinces such as Shandong, which overtook Guangdong as China’s biggest car market in 2009, Zhejiang and Jiangsu - part of a large swathe of the country that Japan invaded and occupied during the late 1930s.